 Early Life

-Graeme Hart was born in Auckland, New Zealand, in 1955.
-He came from a modest background, and after leaving school at 15, he worked as a tow-truck driver and panel beater.
-This early experience instilled a strong work ethic, which would later fuel his success.
-In 1987, Hart earned an MBA from the University of Otago.
+Graeme Richard Hart was born in Auckland, New Zealand, in 1955.
+He did not come from a wealthy background.
+Hart attended Mount Roskill Grammar School.
+He left school at 16, embarking on a career as a tow-truck driver and panel beater.
+This early experience instilled in him a strong work ethic and an understanding of the value of hard work.

 Rise to Success